 Hi, I’m Denise, a reformed corporate marketer, personal finance geek, proud dog mom, and avid world explorer.

-I share my personal journey on this website to inspire women around the world to travel more and live richer lives doing what they love, without sacrificing their financial future.
+I share my personal journey on Wander Her Way to inspire women around the world to travel more and live richer lives doing what they love without sacrificing their financial future.

 In 2015, I left my corporate job in marketing to hit the reset button in my life.